tari-project/tari/Contributing.md

 ![deprecated](./meta/img/status-deprecated.svg) and move it to the _Deprecated_ chapter of the RFC handbook.

-The source code must ultimately be the source of truth for the Tari implementation.
+The source code must ultimately be the source of truth for the Taiji implementation.
 If the code and RFC have deviated substantially, mark it ![out of date](./meta/img/status-outofdate.svg).
 Then file an issue asking someone to kindly update the RFC and bring it back in line with the code.